Compatibility

 Ores, flowers, and other features and structures added by other mods WILL NEED A DATA PACK to generate in Big Globe worlds.

 Data packs that provide compatibility for other mods can be found on my Discord server.
+Or, you can search Modrinth for compatibility packs that other people have made.

 This mod generates worlds on a VERY LARGE scale, both horizontally and vertically.
 Exploration and resource collecting will be difficult.